Raman5837/Talking-Dictionary/README.md

 # Talking-Dictionary
-This is a Talking Dictionary made using Python
+This is a GUI based Talking Dictionary made using Python.